 Starting in our iconic capital city, Edinburgh, we head into the historical Kingdom of Fife, passing both the ancient home of King Robert the Bruce and the island prison of Mary Queen of Scots before arriving in the ancient ecclesiastical and university town of St Andrews.

-After a gentle walk around the streets where the Duke and Duchess of Cambridge first met, perhaps reward yourself with a delicious seafood lunch in a renowned local restaurant.
+After a gentle walk around the streets where the Prince and Princess of Wales first met, perhaps reward yourself with a delicious seafood lunch in a renowned local restaurant.

 We drive to Glamis Castle in the afternoon, childhood home of the late Queen Elizabeth, the Queen Mother.
 Follow a fascinating tour of the castle with a walk around the beautiful grounds and gardens.
 You might even come face to face with a Highland cow!